yamagata-developers-society/blog/src/content/build-darkmode-switch.md

 <AppWrapper darkmode={darkmode}>
 ```

 To make this work, we'll also need to add some conditional styles.
-Update your `AppWrapper` component like this:
+Update your `<AppWrapper />` component like this:

 ```jsx
 const AppWrapper = styled.div`